Thesleena/PROJECT-Mobile_Health_Human_Behavior-/README.md

 The of the gyroscope is to measure the rate of rotation of an object,while the accelerometer measures the change acceleration of a free falling object or vertically moving object.The sensors are placed on the right and left ankle and wrist.

 Activity Set(class labels):

-  The activity set is listed in the following:

 L1: Standing still (1 min)